-Colorado in November: Everything You Need to Know from a Real Local
+Colorado in November: Everything You Need to Know from a Local

 Don’t let the chill in the air stop you from experiencing Colorado in November!
 Late fall is a fantastic time of year to explore the Rocky Mountains, whether you want to do some early-season skiing or get in the holiday spirit at lots of festive events.

-I’ve spent nearly 15 years living in Colorado now and November in Colorado is full of fun adventures and activities.
+I’ve spent over 15 years living in Colorado.
+November in Colorado is full of fun adventures and activities.
+It’s also a quiet time to enjoy the Centennial State.
+If you’re willing to be a little flexible, a November trip has a lot to offer.
 As a long-time local, I want to help you experience all that late fall in Colorado has to offer in this guide.

 November in Colorado is also a great time to check out the Western Slope and 4 Corners Region.
 The sweltering summer heat has gone, but on a sunny day it can still feel quite pleasant in these areas.